-If you are a Humber alumni or Indigenous industry professional looking to get involved in this program for speaking engagements, panels, career advice, or networking events, connect with the Indigenous Student Advisor by clicking here
+If you are a Humber Polytechnic alumni or Indigenous industry professional looking to get involved in this program for speaking engagements, panels, career advice, or networking events, connect with the Indigenous Student Advisors by clicking here.

 RBC Peer-to-Peer Indigenous Support System